ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 {% endhighlight %}

 ## Handle the TimePeriodElapsed Event
-As with the [Nightlight lab](../nightlight/), you will handle measuring light data and setting the LED brightness in the timer's _TimePeriodElapsed_.
+As with the [Nightlight](../nightlight/) lab, you will handle measuring light data and setting the LED brightness in the timer's _TimePeriodElapsed_.
 You will also poll the _Thingy_ for button state changes and handle them by doing the following:

 1. Evaluate the `button.CurrentState` against the `buttonState` state variable.
-If there is a state change...
+If there is a state change you will:
   * Update the `buttonState` value to the new state.
   * Use the `ChangeState()` method to change the state of the __blue__ LED and the buzzer.
 2. Get the light value from the light sensor by calling `lightSensor.SensorValue()`.